There are many Christian churches today all over the world, each with distinct histories, organizations as well as some variation in beliefs.

 Generally, the Catholic Church has remained strong in southern Europe (France, Italy, Spain and Portugal) while in northern Europe (Germany, Great Britain, Switzerland) Protestant or Reformed churches became established.
-When these countries started Empires across the world they exported their types of church with them.
+When these countries started empires across the world, they exported their types of church with them.
 Therefore, North America, Australia and Southern African countries have more Protestant churches following from Great Britain, but South America has been very Catholic because of Spanish and Portuguese conquerors.

 The main differences

 And so, what are the main differences between the Roman Catholic and Protestant churches?
 Part of the answer to this question has to do with authority.
-That is, where do Christians learn about God, God’s view of people and how to organise church life?
+That is, where do Christians learn about God, God’s view of people and how to organize church life?
 Who or what should decide these things?

 Five important differences